lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 > NB: The mint operation MUST NOT incur the stETH token rebase.

+> **Important**: When checking vault capacity for minting, the protocol uses `getPooledEthBySharesRoundUp()` to calculate the ETH value of shares.
+This ensures that vaults cannot mint more shares than their collateral supports, even by 1 wei.

 Upon external shares minting, the `Lido` contract increases the stored `externalShares`.
 The key insight is that the share rate used for external minting is based on internal values:

 - $\Delta S_{\text{ext}}$ as the number of external shares to be minted